-Socialising was also extremely tiring, as she no longer wanted to travel to see anyone and couldn't keep track of face-to-face telephone conversations.
+Socialising was also extremely tiring, as she no longer wanted to travel to see anyone and couldn't keep track of face-to-face or telephone conversations.
 As a result, she feels that her friends are drifting away as they don't know how to help her.
-One of her friends also told her that she should "check priviledae" her because she is far better off than most people and should her attention focus helpina people who are
+One of her friends also told her that she should "check priviledae" her because she is far better off than most people and should attention focus her on helpina people who are